manni07/observer-patch-holography/book/chapter-01-consistency.md

 ### Cosmological Horizons

 The universe is expanding.
-Beyond a certain distance-about 46 billion light-years-galaxies are moving away from us faster than light can cross the gap.
-Their light will never reach us.
-We have a **cosmological horizon**.
+Cosmology distinguishes several horizon scales.
+The observable-universe radius today is about 46 billion light-years, while the future event horizon is much smaller.
+The key point for us is that there are regions from which light cannot reach us, so every observer has a finite causal patch.

 This doesn't violate relativity.
 Nothing is moving through space faster than light.
 Space itself is expanding.
 But the effect is real: there's a boundary beyond which we cannot see.